Tiger ... our that's more like it cat

 What services do you offer?

-A: In addition to pet and home sitting, we also provide pit stops/dog walking.
+A: In addition to pet and home sitting, we also provide home security.
 All services occur in your home.
-Visit the Services and Fees page for a full list.
+Visit the Services and Rates page for a full list.

 Isn't this expensive?
 Miles loves to play during visits